 With the help of the right hardware and software, digital signage can help ease parents’ fears and protect children.

-Emergency Alert capabilities can be pushed manually or linked to emergency notification services, which may require third-party software (rather than being built into the CMS).
+Let’s be clear: emergency Alert capabilities can be pushed manually or linked to emergency notification services, which may require third-party software (rather than being built into the CMS).
 Check that this software and your CMS are compatible and can work together.
-Also, determine the cost of adding the feature into your network.
+Also, determine the cost of adding the feature to your network.

 One of the points of vulnerability is during pick-up.
 Parents and administration alike worry about a child getting into the wrong car.
 Today, some schools may use license plate and facial-recognition software that works with their CMS to confirm children make it to the right car.